mienaikoe/ziyu/Lore/Notes.md

 - Maybe the trees can tune themselves - Wood rings as capacitors and spiraling branches as coils.
 Evolutionary for plant communication across great distances.

 - More description of Ramne, Linyu, Lissa, Setre, and Ginnu.
+  - Give Ramne a lot of concealment.
+Make it almost impossible to spot him.

 - Make some triple non-hetero